Monitor, Manage and Improve Database Performance with Foglight for Databases

 - SQL Server, code, Windows, VMware and Cloud performance tuning

-- Real time and historical data analysis
+- Real time and historical data analysis of the user experience

 - Cost savings with cloud deployments and VMware sizing

 - Check out the Foglight Virtual Lab to see the product in action

 - Download Free Trial and put Foglight to the test in your environment

 - Download Foglight for SQL Server